🏠 Home

 BERT model is a classical variant of the original transformer model.
 It was widely used for learning hidden representations for input text and demonstrated better performance than other language models, like RNN.
 The key technique points of this model are as follows:

-BERT model is good for classification tasks as it can learn hidden correlations in the input and < CLS > provides a holistic representation of the entire input.
+BERT is good for classification tasks as it can learn hidden correlations in the input, and <CLS> provides a holistic representation of the entire input.
 There are some variants of the BERT model with changes in the embedding layer or tokenization, such as RoBERTa.
-Two common model selections are BERT-base (12 layers, 108M) and BERT-large (24 layers, 334M).
-This line of models cannot perform generative tasks because the model can access the future tokens during the training and the model is not large enough.
+Two common model variants are BERT-base (12 layers, 110M parameters) and BERT-large (24 layers, 340M parameters).
+This line of models cannot perform generative tasks well because the encoder can access future tokens during training and the models are not large enough.

 GPT: Generative Pre-trained Transformer